Megalopolis (film): Creative differences

 Coppola further explained that he hired Mickle for her work in recreating 1950s New York for Edward Norton's Motherless Brooklyn (2019) but that creative differences formed "to a degree that it was decided that the best thing would be if I hired a concept artist and came up with frames that showed what I wanted, which I did".
-Working with concept artist Dean Sherriff to translate his vision through keyframe concept art, which he described as similar in style to that of a woven mural or tapestry, he permitted minimal input from the art department, whose practices, having recently completed the Marvel Cinematic Universe (MCU) film Guardians of the Galaxy Vol. 3 (2023), he deemed conventional, expensive, and hierarchical.
+Working with concept artist Dean Sherriff to translate his vision through keyframe concept art, which he described as similar in style to that of a woven mural or tapestry, he permitted minimal input from the art department, whose practices, having recently completed the Marvel Cinematic Universe film Guardians of the Galaxy Vol. 3 (2023), he deemed conventional, expensive, and hierarchical.
 "The art department was frustrated because they felt I was evolving the look of the picture independently of them", he said, "They wanted giant sets and images.
 I wanted other elements like costumes and live effects to do some of the work and have it not all be art-department-centric.
 So, there was disagreement along those lines".
 Coppola had originally set $100 million for the budget and $20 million as contingency.
 As the budget was at risk of rising to $148 million (which he said would have "bankrupted me and my family"), he laid off one of five art directors, leading the entire team to resign.
 Production allegedly wrapped a week ahead of schedule, with the budget close to the planned $120 million, according to Coppola.
 In contrast, one person involved with the film told The Wall Street Journal that production costs ultimately reached $136 million.